ay690/Qode-Invest/README.md

 - `npm run build` - Build the application for production
 - `npm run preview` - Preview the production build locally
 - `npm run lint` - Run ESLint

-## 🎨 Theming

-The application supports both light and dark themes, automatically adapting to the user's system preferences.
-You can also manually toggle between themes.

 ## 📄 License